Week 3 in Morocco

 Modern technology has certainly made some changes to

-Lunch consisted of a Berber pizza consisting of two pieces of
+Lunch entailed a Berber pizza consisting of two pieces of

 I thought back to some friends in Australia who paid good money to have a larger version of this set up constructed in their back yard.
 The Berber people would probably have a chuckle at that.